Craig Reynolds (American football): Washington Redskins

 Reynolds signed with the Washington Redskins as an undrafted free agent after participating in a rookie mini camp with the team on May 13, 2019.
-He was waived during final roster cuts at the end of training camp, but resigned to the team's practice squad the following day on September 1.
+He was waived during final roster cuts at the end of training camp, but re-signed to the team's practice squad the following day on September 1.
 Reynolds was promoted to the Redskins active roster on October 19, and made his NFL debut the following day against the San Francisco 49ers, playing on special teams.
 On November 5, Reynolds was waived by the Redskins.

 Atlanta Falcons

 On November 12, 2019, Reynolds was signed to the Atlanta Falcons practice squad.
 On December 30, Reynolds was signed to a reserve/future contract.

 On August 7, 2020, Reynolds was waived by the Falcons, but re-signed on August 27.
 He was waived on September 5.

 Jacksonville Jaguars

 On September 14, 2020, Reynolds was signed to the Jacksonville Jaguars practice squad, and was released a week later.
 On November 21, Reynolds was re-signed to the practice squad.
 He was signed to the active roster on November 28.
 Reynolds was waived on December 5, and re-signed to the practice squad three days later.
 Reynolds was elevated to the active roster on December 26 for the team's week 16 game against the Chicago Bears, and reverted to the practice squad after the game.
 He signed a reserve/future contract on January 4, 2021.
 Reynolds was waived on March 17.